 The two most common types of arthritis surgery are joint fusion and joint replacement.

-Lifestyle modifications such as increasing physical activity and exercise and reducing excess body weight can have the most significant impact on osteoarthritis.
+Healthy lifestyle modifications such as increasing physical activity and exercise and reducing excess body weight can have the most significant impact on osteoarthritis.

 Developing relaxation and coping skills can help you maintain balance in your life, providing a greater sense of control over your arthritis.